 Human society depends on the beneficial effects of environmental microbiomes, which regenerate soil nutrients, purify drinking water, and stabilize our atmosphere, contributing to agricultural sustainability and climate-change adaptation.
 We are only beginning to discover the complex interrelationships between the body’s microbiome, health, and disease.

-Recently the UCI Microbiome helped to form a new network of Microbiome Centers across the United States.
+Recently the UC Irvine Microbiome helped to form a new network of Microbiome Centers across the United States.
 For more information, see the Microbiome Centers Consortium website at http://microbiomecenters.org/

 Did You Know?